RemyVim/ink-if-story-template/docs/devlog/accessibility-screen-readers.md

 ## Choices, Choices

 Then there were choices.
 Choices are the whole point of interactive fiction, and I'd given them no thought whatsoever from an accessibility perspective.
-After all, they're just links, right?
+After all, they're just links, right ?

 Yup.
 A screen reader user would hear a list of links with no context that these were, in fact, *choices*, no indication of how many options existed, no sense that this was a decision point in a story rather than a navigation menu.